 There are many signs that your home is insufficiently insulated.
-The following are the most common that you will want to watch for:
+These are the most common signs to watch for:

 - Constantly fluctuating temperatures

 - Energy bills that are rising without a known cause